ldez/tagliatelle/readme.md

 ## What this linter is about

-This linter is about validating tags according to rules you define.
+This linter is about validating tags according to the rules you define.
-The linter also allows to fix tags according to the rules you defined.
+The linter also allows you to fix tags according to the rules you defined.

-This linter is not intended to validate the fact a tag in valid or not.
+This linter is not intended to validate the fact a tag is valid or not.

 ## How to use the linter